-BIO 311 Human Physiology (4) i.
+BIO 311 Human Physiology (4) Sp.
 The physiological systems, their functions and interactions in human physiology.
 Three hours lecture, three hours lab.
-Prerequisite: BIO 111.
+Prerequisite: BIO 111 with a grade of C or above.

-BIO 313 Topics in Molecular Genetics (1) I (even-numbered years).
+BIO 313 Topics in Molecular Genetics (1) F (even-numbered years).
 A special topics lecture course dealing with the molecular biology of the gene, i.e., the storage, modification, transmission, and retrieval of macromolecular information.
 One hour lecture/discussion.
 Prerequisite: BIO 101 or 111 and BIO 212.
 Completion of BIO 210 recommended.